-Dolomiti Superski offers an amazing wealth and variety of skiable terrain for those who visit.
-And while each of the twelve resorts provide their own unique surroundings, with differing specialties and activities for visitors to try, they all offer the same rich tradition, friendly atmosphere and some of the most spectacular scenic views on earth.
+The Dolomite Mountains offer an amazing wealth and variety of skiable terrain for those who visit.
+While each of the 15 Dolomiti Superski resorts provides its own unique surroundings, with differing specialties and activities for visitors to try, they all offer the same rich tradition, friendly atmosphere, and some of the most spectacular scenic views on earth.

 For outdoor enthusiasts who enjoy the unique experience that traditional winter sports have to offer, snowshoeing, or winter hiking, is the perfect sport.
 Add in the magnificent natural beauty and perfect snow-covered terrain of the Dolomites, and you’ve got the perfect setting for an unforgettable snowshoeing adventure